abhiram-s2002/racer/LEGAL_COMPLIANCE_SUMMARY.md

-# Legal Compliance Summary - Racer Marketplace
+# Legal Compliance Summary - GeoMart

 **Last Updated:** January 24, 2025

 ## 📋 Overview

-This document provides a comprehensive overview of the legal compliance framework for Racer Marketplace, ensuring compliance with GDPR, CCPA, and other applicable data protection laws.
+This document provides a comprehensive overview of the legal compliance framework for GeoMart, ensuring compliance with GDPR, CCPA, and other applicable data protection laws.

 ## 📄 Legal Documents Created